diegopimi/Wispeed/README.md

 - The user shall be able to specify the time and date in which readings occur.
 For example February 20th at 5:00 PM and 9:59 PM.
 - The app shall keep count of number of readings and reading ID.
 - Results shall be presented graphically after every reading, alongside a progress bar or indication of readings left.
-- The app shall count with a professional looking user-interface.
+- The app shall count with a professional looking user-interface and animations.
+(Website and app deployment?)
 - Evaluate efficiency and accuracy of test.